German Shepherd & Belgian Malinois Mix (German Malinois): Info, Pictures, Characteristics & Facts

 The German Malinois is a hybrid dog, a combination of the German Shepherd and the Belgian Malinois.
-They can also be called the Shepinois, the Belgian Shepherd, Belgian German Shepherd and the Malinois X. These dogs can be a family dog.
-However, they are best known for their hard work ethic and down-to-earth attitude.
+They can also be called the Shepinois, the Belgian Shepherd, the Belgian German Shepherd, and the Malinois X. These dogs can be family dogs, however, they are best known for their hard work ethic and down-to-earth attitude.
 The German Malinois always prefers to have a job.
 They are much happier dogs when they can herd, participate in agility sports, become a police dog, or help in a hunt.
 It is useful to remember this when considering one of these pups as your next dog of choice.

 Don’t hesitate to look into your local shelters as well.
 Although this is not one of the most common hybrid dogs, there is always a chance that you will be able to provide a wonderful home for a dog in need.

 Looking into shelters doesn’t mean that you won’t adopt a well-behaved dog either.
 This is especially so in the case of any German Shepherd hybrid since they have been bred to be some of the most trainable, obedient dogs known today.

 3 Little-Known Facts About the German Malinois

 1. The German Malinois can be trained much earlier in life than most other dog breeds.

 The German Malinois is a cross of two incredible obedient, level-headed dogs.
 It is because of these traits that their astounding intelligence manifests much earlier.

 Training can start with these pups much earlier than is typical.
 They have often completed house training as young as three months old.
 Many new owners appreciate this aspect of the breed when it comes to purchasing a new puppy.

 2. Both the German Shepherd and the Belgian Malinois are experienced police dogs.